 Do I need to wear my bib on the run course?

-YES - Athletes must wear their IRONMAN issued bib number in front of the athlete's person and the bib must be clearly visible at all times on the run course.
+YES - You have to wear your IRONMAN issued bib number in front of your body.
+The bib must be clearly visible at all times on the run course.

 Will there be kilometers markers on the run course?